Cyber security training

 Bug Bounty Insights

 This module introduces students to the exciting field of bug bounty hunting, emphasizing the differences between bug bounty programs and traditional penetration testing.
 In bug bounty hunting, participants discover and report security vulnerabilities in software or websites in exchange for rewards.
 Unlike structured penetration testing, bug bounty hunting offers a more dynamic environment with varied targets and ongoing opportunities.
-Students will learn the basics of participating in bug bounty programs, including how to get started on popular platforms like HackerOne and Bugcrowd.
-The course emphasizes the importance of thorough preparation and reconnaissance, teaching students how to use mind maps to organize and track potential vulnerabilities effectively.
-Additionally, participants will gain skills in writing clear and professional bug bounty reports, ensuring their findings are actionable and easy to understand.
+Students will learn how to participate in bug bounty programs on platforms like HackerOne and Bugcrowd.
+The course covers preparation, reconnaissance, using mind maps for tracking vulnerabilities, and writing clear, actionable bug bounty reports.

 By the end of the module, students will have a solid grasp of the tools, techniques, and best practices needed for successful bug bounty hunting, preparing them to handle real-world cybersecurity challenges.